Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

-Your premiums will be used to buy units in your chosen funds.
+Zurich says that the premiums you pay will be used to buy units in the funds of your choice.
 The value of the units will increase or decrease depending on the investment performance of the fund(s).

-The value of your policy, at any time, will be the current value of the units in the fund(s) you have chosen, less any charges.
+The value of your policy will be the current value of the units in the funds you have chosen (minus any outstanding charges).

-Zurich says - you can invest in our low risk, managed or mirror funds...
+Zurich says - you can invest in their low risk, managed or mirror funds...

 NOTE: Mirror funds can be very expensive!

 Yes, there is a loyalty bonus provided.

 From the tenth policy anniversary and each year thereafter, Zurich will add 0.5% each year of the policy value to your policy as a loyalty bonus.

 For single life, joint life first death and joint life both death policies the benefit options, as stated by Zurich International are: